stavroslir/MapReduce-System/README.md

 # MapReduce System

 This is a MapReduce System implemented for our class PLH 607.
-We implemented it from scratch.
+We built it from scratch.

 # Implementation
-Each service is built in a docker container.
+Each service is built in a Docker container.
 Then we deploy them as pods in a k8s cluster.

 ## Authentication Service

-Our Authentication Service consists of:
+Our Authentication Service includes:

-* A database where we stored our users, along with their credentials.
+* A database where we store our users, along with their credentials.
-    This database is initialized with a single admin entry.
+    The database is initialized with a single admin entry.

-* A Flask API that interacts with the User Interface having numerous endpoints where it creates and deletes users.
+* A FLASK API that interacts with the User Interface providing numerous endpoints where it creates/deletes users and more.

-When a user logs in a JWT is issued.
-This token is valid for 30 minutes and comes with certain accesses for each user(admin and user).
+When a user logs in, a JWT is issued.
+This token is valid for 30 minutes and comes with certain accesses for each user role(admin and user).
 The user will have to include this token in every following request he/she does.

-The /validate_token endpoint will be called in every request to actually check the token and return the appropriate info (valid token and role).
+The /validate_token endpoint is called in every request to actually check the token and return the appropriate info (valid token and role).

 ## User Interface Service

-Our UI is CLI implemented.
+Our UI is implemented as a CLI.
 The way it works is as an intermediary to our services.
-The user will submit his/her requests in the UI and the service will forward them to the appropriate service.
-It consists of a FLASK API.
-It would be efficient to create a gRPC with the Authentication service, since every call uses the /validate_token endpoint to check the Token.
+Users submit their requests through the UI and the service forward them to the appropriate service.
+It would be more efficient to create a gRPC with the Authentication service, as every call uses the /validate_token endpoint to validate the Token.
 We will work on this.

 ## Monitoring Service

-Our Monitoring Service is the backbone of our distributed system, ensuring that tasks are appropriately dispatched and executed across our worker nodes.
-It consists of:
+Our Monitoring Service is the backbone of our distributed system, ensuring that tasks are appropriately dispatched and executed.
+It includes:

 * Database: A database where info about the Jobs and the Workers of our system is stored.

 * Job Dispatcher: The Job Dispatcher is responsible for assigning tasks to available workers.
 It continually checks the job queue for new tasks and assigns them to idle workers.
 It also monitors the status of running tasks and updates their status upon completion.
 A job is created when the /submit_job endpoint is reached.

 * Integration with Kubernetes: The Monitoring Service is designed to work seamlessly with Kubernetes.
 It uses the Kubernetes API to create and manage worker pods, ensuring that the system can scale up and down as needed.
 A worker will be created if an admin reaches the /register_worker endpoint of the ui.
 With each worker a gRPC is initiated at the moment of creation.
 Same goes for the /deregister_worker endpoint.
-If we want to scale down our system, we can delete a worker by providing its id.
+If we want to scale down our system, we can delete a worker by providing its ID.

 The Monitoring Service exposes a FLASK API that allows users to submit jobs, view the status of jobs, and manage workers.
 In essence, the Monitoring Service is the orchestrator of our distributed system, managing the workers and ensuring that all tasks are executed in a timely and reliable manner.

 ## Workers

-Our workers are actually pretty simple in implementation.
+Our workers have a relatively simple implementation.
 They are created by our monitoring service and work as a gRPC server.
-They stay put until the get a message.
+They remain idle until the get a message.
 They can either return their status or execute code that is provided.

 - Security note!!!
     * We use the "exec" command for code execution which is highly not recommended.
 However, no matter what we would use, when you execute arbitrary code, there will always be a high security risk.
-We have chosen to use the "exec" command because our focus is not on the security scope.
+We have chosen to use the "exec" command since the security scope is not on our focus.

 # Important notes!
 We used Docker-Desktop for our k8s cluster environment.
-Docker Desktop creates a simple one node cluster.
+Docker Desktop creates a simple single-node cluster.
 That's why we didn't need HDFS or any similar Distributed file system.
-In a production environment, this won't be true and slight modifications will be necessary (e.x. volume mounts in our yaml files, probably more).
+In a production environment, this won't be the case and slight modifications will be necessary (e.x. volume mounts in our yaml files, probably more).

+Also since we tested it on the case of word count (Example file "test" and functions used in the "functions.py"), the method we use to chunk the input file will need modifications.

 In our implementation we have created a shared volume for our monitor and workers where we manually put our test file (the file were the system will be applied) and the functions.py file.
 You should find it and change it to your own directory: